 The university offers a Health Care Flexible Spending Account and a Dependent Care Flexible Spending Account, administered by EBPA.
 A flexible spending account (FSA) enables you to reduce your taxable income by setting aside pre-tax funds to pay for eligible health care and dependent care expenses.
 Part-time faculty teaching at The New School for Jazz and Contemporary Music are not eligible for this benefit.

-You can enroll in these accounts only during each year's open enrollment period or the eligibility period for new employees or if you have experienced a change in status as defined by the IRS.
-Refer to Changing Your Elections for additional information.
+You can enroll in these accounts when you are newly benefits-eligible, during the university's annual open enrollment period, or if you have experienced a change in status as defined by the IRS (refer to Changing Your Elections for additional information).

 A Health Care Flexible Spending Account is used to pay for eligible non-reimbursed medical, dental, and vision care expenses that you and your eligible dependents incur.* Examples of these expenses are plan co-payments, plan deductibles, and prescription eyewear.
 Over-the-counter medications other than insulin (for example, aspirin and allergy medication) are no longer eligible for reimbursement under your health care FSA unless you obtain a prescription from a doctor.
-For information on eligible over-the-counter expenses, refer to the Over-the-Counter Expenses guide (PDF).
-For information on eligible health care FSA expenses, refer to the list of IRS eligible expenses (PDF).
+For information on eligible over-the-counter expenses, refer to the Over-the-Counter Expenses guide.
+For information on eligible health care FSA expenses, refer to the list of IRS-eligible expenses.